-Blocks bound to THM, THG and tracers determinations have also been sampled for water content and dry density, which have been determined in two different positions of each block along a radius.
-In the sections without heater, just the three external rings of the sections have been sampled.
+Blocks bound to THM, THG and tracers determinations have been sampled for water content and dry density, which have been determined in two different positions of each block along a radius.
 Consequently, at least six determinations have been made along a given radius of the barrier, whose length is about 114 cm in the sections without heater and 65 cm in the sections with heater.
 The gravimetric water content (w) has been determined by oven drying at 110 °C during 24 hours, and is defined as the ratio between the weight of water and the weight of dry solid expressed as a percentage.
 Dry density (ρ_d) is defined as the ratio between the weight of the dry sample and the volume occupied by it prior to drying.
 The volume of the specimens has been determined by immersing them in a recipient containing mercury and by weighing the mercury displaced, as established in UNE Standard 7045 "Determination of soil porosity."

-The results obtained for the different sections sampled are plotted in Figure 12.
+The results obtained for the different sections sampled are plotted in Figure 9.
 No differences in water content are noticed between the sections with heater and the sections without heater.
 The water content increases from the block closer to the heater to the external block in an approximately exponential way.
 The higher values are around 30 percent and the lower around 15 percent, being the mean value 22 percent.
 The water contents higher than 30 percent found in some external blocks of section 29 are justified by their proximity to the cable bunch, which is a preferential water pathway.
-The results obtained in the laboratory have been compared with those obtained in situ by CIMNE for nearby sections (Daucausse & Lloret 2003, Figure 13).
+The results obtained in the laboratory have been compared with those obtained in situ by UPC for nearby sections (Figure 10).
 The agreement between both measurements is very good (except maybe for a tendency to find higher water contents near the gallery wall in the determinations carried out in situ), what suggests that the packing and transport conditions have been the appropriate to keep the in situ conditions of the blocks even several months after their retrieval.

-Figure 12: Water contents measured along radius of different sections
+Figure 9: Water contents measured along radius of different sections

-Figure 13: Comparison of water contents measured in situ (CIMNE) and in laboratory (CIEMAT)
+Figure 10: Comparison of water contents measured in situ (UPC) and in laboratory (CIEMAT)